JanKupke1/EfCore.GenericServices.Unity/README.md

 It is based on the brilliant project [GenericServices](https://github.com/JonPSmith/EfCore.GenericServices) by Jon P Smith.
 However, this project it is not intended for ASP.NET, but for use in a WPF project with the use of Unity.
 Any support for Json has been removed so that no unnecessary ballast is included.

+In addition, I have built into the service the ability to store an object that points to the same class instance in two different places.

+Normally an error is triggered in the entity framework when trying to insert the same object in two different places.
+I have modified the service to check if an ID exists.
+If yes, then it pulls the corresponding entity checkout from the DB context and fills it with appropriate data.

+But this then allows the error that if the cloned object is saved in a changed form, you don't know which change was applied!
+When creating the dto classes it is not possible for the service so far to find out.
+Whether an instance of a class already exists.
+And then to use this.

 ## Useful articles

 This readme provides a good overview, but here are some articles that give you a detailed description of what the libraray does.